Buying A Home With a 0 Down Mortgage

 Refinance Your Home

-A 0 down mortgage is not just for new home purchases – you may be able to refinance your existing home with a low or 0 down mortgage as well.
-If you qualify for a USDA or VA mortgage, you may be eligible to refinance as much as 100% of the value of your home, while FHA loans may offer a refinance rate of as much as 97.75%.
+If you qualify for a USDA or VA mortgage, you may be eligible to refinance as much as 100% of the value of your home; and FHA loans offer up to 97.75% loan to value.
 These percentages are for a refinance loan where you take a new loan for the exact amount of your existing mortgage.
 Refinancing to take out additional cash based on your home equity may be limited to a lower percentage of the property value.